kumar-harin/Self_Driving_Car/README.md

 This self driving car is developed by using Neural Networks.
 The AI agent learns to drive by analysing the camera feed given to it.

-This is the same process used by TESLA and NVIDIA to design self driving cars.But this process is less complex, takes less time and not as stable as their processes.
+This is the same process used by TESLA and NVIDIA to design self driving cars.
+But they train the cars in the real time and in real life.

-We start off by making a Neural Network, which is basically a bunch of perceptrons connected to one another.
-A Perceptron is an Artificial Neuron.So, technically, Neural Network is an Artificial Brain.

-NOTE: BASIC KNOWLEDGE OF PYTHON AND MACHINE LEARNING IS REQUIRED.

-I think its obvious, works only on pc.

-first off, download python version 3.5.2 from official website https://www.python.org/downloads/release/python-352/ using this link.
-Download the executable installer for your OS and install it.

-then open the terminal and execute the followning commands(hit "ENTER" to execute):
+Required package:

     pip3 install numpy
     pip3 install matplotlib